Preorientations of the derived motivic multiplicative group: Introduction

 \begin{theorem} Let $\M=(Sm/S)_{Nis}$ and $T=S^1$ or $T={\bf P}^1$.
 Then for any abelian monoid $A$ in motivic symmetric $T$-spectra $\SpM$ and any abelian group $N$ in the category $\SM$ of simplicial presheaves on $\M$, we have a natural isomorphism of abelian groups

 \end{theorem}

-This is the main theorem of this preprint.
+This is a rather straightforward application of the main technical results of this article.
 Appliying it to $T={\bf P}^1$ pointed at ${\infty}$ and to $N={\bf P}^{\infty}$ which is not a variety but still a simplicial presheaf, and using the recently established motivic version of Snaith's theorem \cite{GS}, \cite{SO}, it will imply that {\it algebraic $K$-theory represents motivic orientations of the derived motivic multiplicative group}, provided one works with the correct motivic generalizations of the concept of derived algebraic groups and of orientations.
 Again, we refer to section 5 for details, as well as for possible connections to hermitian $K$-theory which in many ways is the motivic analog of topological real $K$-theory.

 One of the many motivations of this preprint is that the generalizations of the language of derived algebraic geometry from classical to motivic spectra should ultimately lead to a definition of a motivic version of $tmf$, generalizing the above Theorem \ref{main1} of Lurie about height 2 to the motivic set-up as well.
 We will not pursue this in the present preprint.
 (Note that the recent article \cite{NSO} allows to define motivic elliptic cohomology theories and motivic elliptic ring spectra via motivic Landweber exactness.)
 However, concerning motivic derived algebraic geometry, we wish to point out two interesting applications of the results of this preprint.
 First, motivic symmetric ${\bf P}^1$-spectra equipped with a suitable positive model structure satisfy the axioms of a $HA$-context of Toen and Vezzosi \cite{TV}, so their machinery applies to this example.
+See section \ref{subHA} for a detailed discussion.
 Second, the motivic analogue of the axioms of Goerss and Hopkins \cite{GH} is also satisfied (see Theorem \ref{GHaxioms}).
-I understand that this second application was established simultaneously and independently by Paul Arne Ostvaer, who wants to use it for doing motivic obstruction theory.
+I understand that this second application was established simultaneously and independently by Paul Arne {\O}stv{\ae}r, who wants to use it for doing motivic obstruction theory.
 Both applications are presented in section 3.